-Please note: to receive an A or B your child will need to accurately measure, compare and order the capacities of 5 containers.
+Please note: to receive a B your child will need to accurately measure, compare and order the capacities of 5 containers.
 You may wish to increase the number of containers today if your child is finding this task easy.
+To receive an A, your child also needs to be able to identify issues with inaccurate measurements.